 When you’re not sure what to say, you often say too much with no significant impact.
-This often results in an interview that lasts too long because the journalist or reporter needs that time to get the information they are seeking.
-Preparation is key, and so is practicing your interviewing skills.
+This often results in an interview that lasts too long because the journalist or reporter needs that time to get the information they seek.
+Preparation is critical, and so is practicing your interviewing skills.
 Through practice, you should be able to get your message across within 30 seconds or less (much like the standard guideline for an elevator pitch).
 If you need to elaborate a little bit more, then you can follow up with supporting information.
-Some of the best interviews I’ve ever done were very short and straightforward because I was able to obtain the information needed without all the extra fluff.
+Some of the best interviews I’ve ever done were very short and straightforward because I could obtain the information needed without extra fluff.

 Myth #5 – I need to do a lot of interviews in order to see results.

-In my conversations with entrepreneurs, I’ve found that another false belief they have is that you need to do a lot of interviews in order to be effective.
+In my conversations with entrepreneurs, I’ve found that another false belief they have is that you need to do many interviews to be effective.
 That is one hundred percent incorrect.
-You don’t need to do 1,000, 500 or even 50 interviews in order to reap huge benefits.
-The same amount of revenue potential lies within 10 interviews as it does in 100 or 1,000 interviews.
+You don’t need to do 1,000, 500, or even 50 interviews to reap huge benefits.
+The same amount of revenue potential lies within ten interviews as it does in 100 or 1,000 interviews.
 You have to be strategic and creative in how you leverage your existing media coverage.
 It’s about delivering quality rather than obtaining quantity.
-If you have the right audience, the right host, the right reporter, and the right message, then that is going to build momentum.
-You’ll achieve what I call the “snowball effect” where opportunities are presented to you continuously.
+If you have the right audience, the right host, the right reporter, and the right message, that will build momentum.
+You’ll achieve what I call the “snowball effect,” where opportunities are presented to you continuously.

 Myth #6 – I need a publicist in order to get media coverage.

 As a small business owner, you don’t need to spend thousands of dollars to share your message with your target market while in the early stages of growth.
-This is a mistake I made at the start of my career just after I had published my first book.
-I hired a publicist but only for a short while–it was a lot of money going out and it was unsustainable for a first-time author.
+This is a mistake I made at the start of my career after publishing my first book.
+I hired a publicist but only for a short while — it was much money going out, and it was unsustainable for a first-time author.

-Taking charge of your public image and controlling your own media strategy can feel intimidating at first, but at the end of the day, no one knows your business or your audience like you do.
+Taking charge of your public image and controlling your own media strategy can feel intimidating at first, but no one knows your business or your audience like you do at the end of the day.

-In those few formative years when you’re first building your public image, maintaining control of your own publicity strategy is key.
+In those few formative years when you’re first building your public image, maintaining control of your publicity strategy is vital.
 Not only that, it’s imperative to continue prioritizing and nurturing your relationship with your target market.

-Being in charge of your own publicity also comes with some serious benefits that an outside person just can’t touch.
-Deciding to take matters into my own hands and learning about media set the foundation for the success I have today (twenty years later).
+Being in charge of your publicity also comes with some excellent benefits that an outside person can’t touch.
+Deciding to take matters into my own hands and learning how to handle my publicity set the foundation for my success today.

-In order to successfully do this on your own, however, you’ll need an understanding of how publicity works and a strategic plan for obtaining consistent and effective media coverage.
+However, to successfully do this on your own, you’ll need an understanding of how publicity works and a strategic plan for obtaining consistent and effective media coverage.